YamacYurtsever/Obsidian-Notes/Computer Science/Networking/VPN.md

-- A Virtual Private Network is a technology that provides a secure and encrypted connection over the internet, allowing users to access resources and share data as if they were directly connected to a private [[Network | network]]
+- A Virtual Private Network is a technology that provides a secure and [[Data Security#Ciphers | encrypted]] connection over the internet, allowing users to access resources and share data as if they were directly connected to a private [[Network | network]]
 - VPNs are commonly used for enhancing privacy, security, and anonymity when accessing the internet

 ### Types of VPNs (According to Users):